Arachne's Creative Commons pixel art thread

 Here's a random collection of sprites and such that might be useful in a shoot-em up of some variety.
 I don't really know much about that sort of thing, so ptoing gave me a lot of suggestions to make it more useful.
 I might sort it a little better at some point.

-I needed a break from EGA stuff, but I decided that instead of adding more tiles to an already convoluted set, I'd make a new, simpler one.
-I went for a deliberate, semi-tiled look this time, which turned out to be a bit of a challenge style-wise.
+Here I went for a deliberate, semi-tiled look, which turned out to be a bit of a challenge style-wise.

 I'm hoping this will be easier to add to/modify, both for others and myself.
 I hope to add some greenery later.
 I started out with some, but decided to go with plain rocks for now until I find a style of leaves I'm happy with.